Ved235/recap-ai/README.md

 node .\api\index.js
 ```

-If you like this project please consiider staring ⭐ it :>
+If you like this project please consider starring ⭐ it :>